cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 Every context information provider calculates a <code>ruleValue<sub>i</sub></code>.
 For example, the textual similarity context information provider calculates a rule value based on the textual similarity of two knowledge elements.
-The more textual similar, the higher is the rule value for this context information provider.
+The more similar the texts are, the higher is the rule value for this context information provider.
 Besides, every context information provider is assigned a <code>ruleWeight<sub>i</sub></code> to determine its importance for recommendation creation.

 For every knowledge element that might be related to the selected element, a `recommendationScore` is calculated as follows: